amsliu/amsliu.github.io/index.md

 ⭐ Why You Should Consider Me:

 At Microsoft, I've fostered a growth mindset with the humbleness to learn from senior colleagues and the willingness to help others.
-In addition to a solid background in supporting Azure cloud services, I have a strong desire to grow my career and I'm very passionate about the intersection of technology, education, and language.
+In addition to having a solid background in supporting Azure cloud services, I have a strong desire to grow my career and I'm very passionate about the intersection of technology, education, and language.

 🚀 What I'm Looking For: